-Top 9 Benefits of Social Media for Your Business
+Top 14 Benefits of Social Media for Your Business

 No one is perfect, and we can all learn something.
 The ultimate goal is having the customer understand us and depend on us for our authoritative approach within our niche over our competition.

-Our competitors are aiming to do the same things as us (establish and protect brand reputation and ultimately sell its products/services), so it’s worth us monitoring and finding out ways our business can do better to educate and entertain users, as well as the things our brand does well, and ways we can get better across the board.
+Our competitors are aiming to do the same things as us (establish and protect brand reputation and ultimately sell its products/services).

+Therefore, it’s worth monitoring and finding ways our business can do better to educate and entertain users, as well as the things our brand does well, and ways we can get better across the board.

-User-generated and crowdsourced content isn’t just free and unique; it can also be awesome.
+User-generated and crowdsourced content isn’t just free and unique; it can also be incredibly powerful.

 The larger the audience, the more potential the content has to really impact a brand and its messaging.

-Brands will receive and be able to (usually) use this sometimes-quality content — videos, images, infographics, memes, etc. — with proper permission, of course.
+Brands will receive and be able to (usually) use this sometimes-quality content – videos, images, infographics, memes, etc. – with proper permission, of course.

 Social media allows us to ask for this user-generated content, then receive it directly, but there is quite a bit going in between all of that, too.

-Most brand will have people post their content with specific hashtags.
-So, the brand isn’t just receiving the content; the content is actually being posted throughout social networks (being seen by each person’s network individually, as well as the brand and it’s network), and equipped with the required hashtags and other “requirements” (which usually includes following the brand, sharing directly with a certain number of connections, and plenty of others.
+So, the brand isn’t just receiving the content; the content is actually being posted throughout social networks – being seen by each person’s network individually, as well as the brand and its network.

 Getting the Most Out of Social Media